Lithuania at the 1928 Summer Olympics: Boxing

 Lithuania was represented by two boxers: Juozas Vinča in the light heavyweight (up to 79.4 kg / 175 lb) and Kazys Markevičius in the lightweight competitions (up to 61.2 kg / 135 lb).
-Vinča won the first match against Robert Foquet from France and advanced to the quarterfinals.
+Vinča won the first match against Robert Fouquet from France and advanced to the quarterfinals.
 He was then knocked out by Donald McCorkindale from South Africa and eliminated from further competition.
 Vinča thus shared 5th–8th places with boxers from Canada, Ireland, and Great Britain.
 Markevičius lost his first game to Georges Carcagne from France and did not advance in the competition.